garage-education/DataSquadLab/README.md

 ## Questions
 - [ ] Should we have one account for dev, uat, and prod?
+- [ ] How to do inplace modification for critical usecases?
+Ex.
+Change storage for the database
+- [ ] Can we use advanced analytics window functions on mongo DB?

 ## AWS Deployment
 ### Architecture Design